-Additionally, millions of mobile phones have been shipped with the Blue SDK supporting a full range of profiles that rely on this short range wireless communications medium.
-These devices benefit from the exceptional quality of our automotive grade products.
+Millions of mobile phones have shipped with the Blue SDK; supporting a full range of profiles that rely on this short range wireless communications medium.
+These devices benefit greatly from the exceptional quality of our automotive grade products.

 - Shortens time-to-market